HunterGerlach/serve-hf-models-on-rhoai/README.md

   - Go back to the Data Science Project page
   - Select Single-model serving platform's "Deploy model" option
   - Enter the Deploy model section
-  - Specify the Model name: `model/Llama-2-7b-chat-hf-fine-tuned`
+  - Specify the Model name: (this is basically the beginning URL used to access the model)
+    - Example 1: `model/Llama-2-7b-chat-hf-fine-tuned`
+    - Example 2: `demo-model`
   - Serving Runtime: `Caikit TGIS ServingRuntime for KServe`
   - Model framework: `caikit`
   - Model server replicas: `1`